ThaisGabriele/DataAnalysisProjects/Analysing_VNL2021/readme.md

     - The official website of the VNL 2021: https://en.volleyballworld.com/volleyball/competitions/vnl-2021/

+### Contents

+* vnl2021.ipynb - Jupiter notebook with the analysis
+* datasets - A folder containing the csv files with data collected from players performance in all the competition
+* readme.md - this file : p

 ### About the datasets

     The following file contains the name and position of each player followed by their team nationality

     players.csv

     All the following files contains the data collected of a player perfomance in all the competition according to the following actions (attacking, blocking, digging, receiving, scoring, serving, setting)

     best_attackers.csv
     best_blockers.csv